 If the salmon needs additional cooking time, you’ll want to use more foil to cover the hole.
 This will prevent steam from escaping.

-This is a healthy fish recipe, and the salmon has a bright citrus and dill flavor.
+This is a healthy fish recipe, and the grilled salmon has a bright citrus and dill flavor.
 It’s fantastic with healthy grains and steamed or grilled vegetables.
 I think it’s delicious with tabouli salad or 4 bean salad along with blanched asparagus.

 Understandably, there are concerns about the safety of consuming aluminum.
 The truth is, aluminum is present in commercially manufactured foods as well as some natural foods like salmon and other fish.
 However, research studies indicate that the levels of aluminum are usually very small and deemed to be safe.

 According to the National Institute of Health, a healthy portion of salmon is 3 to 4 ounces.
 The nutritional information for this grilled salmon recipe is based on a 6 ounce serving.

 - 1/2 cup fresh dill (1 small bunch)

 - 1/4 tsp fresh cracked black pepper

 - Preheat your grill to 425°F. Rinse the salmon with cold water and pat dry with paper towels.
 Feel for any pin bones and remove if you feel any.

 - Place a large piece of foil (enough to fold over the salmon) that has been coated with oil or cooking spray on the countertop.